 If you're just joining a swim team or getting serious about lap swimming, your main focus should be durability and comfort.
 You need a suit that can handle long hours in a chlorinated pool without breaking the bank.
 Training jammers are your best friend here.
 Look for suits made from polyester, as this material is highly resistant to chlorine.
 While some training jammers include Lycra for stretch, they will degrade faster than suits made of 100% polyester.
 A solid training suit is a workhorse, designed for daily practice and built to last.

-For the Intermediate Swimmer: Performance Features ($100-$200)
+For Intermediate Swimmers: Upgrading Your Performance ($100-$200)

 As you start competing more and chasing personal bests, you’ll want a suit that works with you.
 This is where performance features come into play.
 Choosing the right competitive swim jammer ensures your suit matches your goals in the water.
 The perfect pair feels like a second skin, allowing you to forget you’re wearing it and concentrate on your performance.
 At this level, you’ll find jammers with better compression, bonded seams to reduce drag, and advanced fabrics that balance durability and speed for both training and race day.